FoxInFlame/MyAnimeListAdder/README.md

 Official QuickMyAnimeList website is at http://www.foxinflame.tk/QuickMyAnimeList

 ## Webstore
-I will not put this Chrome Extension on the webstore, simply because I don't want to pay.
+I will not put this Chrome Extension on the webstore, simply because I don't want to pay the initial $5 fee.

 ## Installation
 Check out the official website to see specific instructions to installing Chrome extensions from websites.